 His physical health is the main way to tell – happy fish are bigger, brighter and have more energy.
-Their colours look more vibrant and their fins and tails will be shinier and sleeker looking.
-Happy fish are more attractive, and are generally a better investment for your money and time.
+Their colors look more vibrant and their fins and tails will be shinier and sleeker looking.
+Happy fish are more attractive and are generally a better investment for your money and time.

 They will eat more and interact better with other fish in the tank.
 They will swim around and play with items in the tank or other inhabitants of the community.

 Why is it important to keep your fish happy?

 Fishkeepers who get bored with their tank communities generally do so because they have unhappy fish.
 Malcontent fish will swim and interact less, and not look as good.
 They will also not live as long.

 Not only a financial investment, keeping an aquarium is also a commitment of time and effort.
 If you put in the minimum you will have unhappy fish, and these won’t give you any pleasure for your investment.